matt-powelldev2784/founders_and_coders_feature_game/README.md

 I made sure I watched the tutorial from start to finish before doing any coding myself.

-I then set about getting the scrolling background working as this was the key to the whole project.
+I then set about getting the scrolling background working as this was the key part of the whole project.
 I had never heard of the requestAnimationFrame JavaScript syntax, so for this part of the project I was heavily reliant on the tutorial video.
+I now understand that I can use requestAnimationFrame callback function to update the dom before the next repaint.

 Once the scrolling background was working, I was able to apply similar logic to the other moving parts.
 I then coded one feature at a time only referring to the video occasionally if I needed